brightway-lca/bw_timex/docs/content/theory.md

     LCI from the time-explicit databases also contains the timing of emissions. `build_dynamic_biosphere=True` is the default, so it has to be set to `False` to skip this step.
-The matrix `TimexLCA.dynamic_inventory` and the more readable dataframe
+The matrix `TimexLCA.dynamic_inventory` and the more readable DataFrame
     `TimexLCA.dynamic_inventory_df` contain the emissions of the system per biosphere flow including its timestamp and its emitting process.